jason-kerney/blog/_posts/2021/2021-08-13-change-of-role-ritual.md

 ![People Walking Down a Hall Talking](/assets/img/posts/2021/08/pexels-alexander-suhorucov-6457577.jpg){: width="70%" .center}
 _Photo by Alexander Suhorucov from Pexels_

+## TL; DR

+When someone's role changes this is, by definition, an event that changes someone’s social role in a group or groups.
+This is the perfect time to utilize a rite of passage to help with the transition.

 <aside class="series">
   <h2>This post is part of the series <em>{{ page.series }}</em></h2>
   <ol>